Embrace the spirit of the holidays at the Magic of Lights! The Magic of Lights is a festive and vibrant holiday lights experience featuring favourite…

 The Foundation retains personal information only as long as necessary for the specified purposes.
 Subject to other legal requirements to retain information, the Foundation retains a donor’s personal information only as long as the relationship between the individual is being maintained and cultivated.

-- organizational measures such as limiting access to a “need to know” basis; and
+- Organizational measures such as limiting access to a “need to know” basis;

 Upon request, the Foundation will inform an individual of the existence, use and disclosure of his or her personal information.
-Requests may be made by contacting the Privacy Office, CHEO Foundation, 415 Smyth Road, Ottawa, Ontario K1H 8M8.
-On receiving a request, the Foundation may require sufficient information to confirm an individual’s identity before releasing personal information.
+Requests may be made by contacting the Privacy Officer.
+On receiving a request, the Foundation may require sufficient information to confirm an individuals’ identity before releasing personal information.
 Upon receiving a request, the Foundation will disclose:

 The Foundation will also allow the individual to view the information or receive copies of it.
 There may be some circumstances where the Foundation cannot provide access to all the information requested.
 This includes information about third parties and information that cannot be disclosed for legal or security reasons.
 The Foundation will explain its inability to provide access to the information in those circumstances.

-Subject to applicable legislation, the Foundation will endeavour to provide this information within 30 days of receipt of a request.
+Subject to applicable legislation, the Foundation will endeavor to provide this information within 30 days of receipt of a request.
 The Foundation may seek to extend this time period as permitted by law.

 The Foundation will correct or amend any personal information that is shown to be inaccurate or incomplete.

-For further information about the Foundation’s information handling practices, or to make a complaint, please contact the Privacy Officer, Kim Leblanc at (613)737-2788 or by email at firstname.lastname@example.org.
+For more information about the Foundation’s information handling practices, or to make a complaint, please contact the Privacy Officer at the CHEO Foundation.

 The Foundation will investigate all complaints and take appropriate action of the result of the investigation.